 Inspiration to Passion

-The Central Minnesota Youth Orchestra inspires and prepares its students to become passionate leaders in their community or school programs (if available) by being a good example through music preparation, listening to instructions, and enhancing their musical knowledge and instrumental skills.
+The Central Minnesota Youth Orchestra inspires and prepares its students to become passionate leaders in their community or school programs by being a good example through music preparation, listening to instructions, and enhancing their musical knowledge and instrumental skills.

-In the Beginning
+In the Beginning - Day 1

 Several students in the region do not have a school orchestra program or a program that offers orchestra levels based on experience and ability.
 CMYO has filled this need by offering three ensembles that places skills in a range that allows students to achieve a balanced proficiency along with other students of a similar skill level.

 CMYO has been collaborating with private instructors, directors, professors, local educational institutions by offering ways to utilize local professionals using mentors within the CMYO programs.
 In addition, CMYO planned to develop a grant approved program which would bring professionals to assist directors with sectionals within the school orchestra programs.

 The first home for rehearsals resides at the College of St. Benedict/St. John University.

 The fall of 2013, Dr. David Arnott and Dr. Lucia Magney from CSB/SJU were our first guest artists offering a master class on ‘Scottish fiddle’ music.
 In the spring of 2014, Dr. Marion Judish from SCSU offered a master class on the Symphony No. 25 by Mozart.

 In November, Central Minnesota Youth Orchestra was approved for its Non-Profit 501(c)(3) status.
 This new status allowed us to qualify for grants without a fiscal agent.

 In addition, we continued to form a partnership with the College of St. Benedict/St. John's University and St. Cloud State University for the use of facilities for rehearsals and performances.
 St Cloud Symphony donated funds to assist with the growth of the programs, and Chamber Music Society of St. Cloud has offered discounted tickets.